loongson-community/loongarch-opcodes/README.md

   The FCSR is more like a configuration word than real register in terms of expected usage; but the manual and vendor toolchain all treat the slot as an integer register, which is obviously wrong.
+* `asrt[le,gt].d` have the suffix removed.
+  According to the manual, there's no mention of operand width anywhere, so remove the suffix unless more information is provided.

 ## Instruction format notation used in this repo